What Is Probate Mediation in Michigan?

 What is Probate Mediation?

-Probate mediation is a way for parties involved in probate disputes to voluntarily reach a resolution of a dispute outside of a courtroom setting.
+Probate mediation in Michigan is a way for parties involved in probate disputes to voluntarily reach a resolution of a dispute outside of a courtroom setting.
 A neutral mediator works with the parties to find a compromise that settles the dispute and avoids the uncertainty, cost, and worry involved in probate litigation.Probate mediation is an way for parties involved in probate disputes to voluntarily reach a resolution of a dispute outside of a courtroom setting.
 A neutral mediator works with the parties to find a compromise that settles the dispute and avoids the uncertainty, cost, and worry involved in probate litigation.